dive2Pro/roam-tabs/README.md

 **Shift** + click on tabs

-## Drag & drop to reorder tabs
+## Right-Click to Close Tab(s)

-## Right click on the tab to close tab or tabs
+You can right-click on a tab to close it or other tabs

-## Keyboard shortcut for closing the current tab
+## Keyboard Shortcut for Closing the Current Tab

+There are keyboard shortcuts available for closing tabs.
+You can set them up in the settings.

+## Pin Tab

+You have the option to pin tabs to keep them in order at the beginning and prevent accidental removal.